Care and Recovery After Heart Transplant Surgery

 - Move around and focus on regaining strength and muscle mass that you lost while being sick before your transplant.

-A cardiac rehabilitation program can help you get stronger.
+A cardiac rehabilitation program can help you recover and get stronger after a heart transplant procedure.

 The cardiac rehab program at UPMC lasts anywhere from 6 to 12 weeks and will help you: